majacQ/circleci-docs/jekyll/_cci2/concepts.md

 ```
 {% endraw %}

-## Caches, Workspaces and Artifacts
+## Caches, workspaces and artifacts

 ![workflow illustration]( {{ site.baseurl }}/assets/img/docs/workspaces.png)

 A cache stores a file or directory of files such as dependencies or source code in object storage.
 Each job may contain special steps for caching dependencies from previous jobs to speed up the build.

+If there comes a time when you need to [clear your cache](https://circleci.com/docs/2.0/caching/#clearing-cache), refer to the [Caching Dependencies](https://circleci.com/docs/2.0/caching/) page for more information on caching.

 {:.tab.cache.Cloud}
 {% raw %}